jason9264/intis_landing_page/README.md

 # landing-page
-Landing Page for hypothetical Business
+Landing Page for a hypothetical business